soft-r-evolutions/bash_utils/README.md

 * Get a standard log format for all your scripts
 * Log important informations such as executed command and variables
-* Log script start and end with time stamp.
+* Log script start and end with time stamp
 * Integrate useful and basic features such as get absolute root script path...

 ## Basic usage